U.S. Supreme Court considers new limits on abortions in Mississippi case - NewsBreak

 The pair of legal battles has thrust the contentious social issue back into the national spotlight, and thousands of activists in both support of and opposition to abortion rights flooded the sidewalks around the court on Wednesday to chant and wave signs.

+“No matter what the court does – and it seems as if the court is going to redraw that line somewhere – legislators in this state, and in many others, will do their utmost to reach that line to its fullest and try to push that line back even further,” he said.
+“We are just in for a very ugly few years if that’s the case, particularly in a state that is so evenly divided statewide as Georgia.
+It’s just not an issue that going to go away.

+“If folks thought 2019 was unpleasant, then I think they’re about to get 2019 on steroids,” he said, referring to the bitter debate over Georgia’s law.

-Dr. Nisha Verma, an obstetrician-gynecologist who practices at Emory University in Atlanta, said she regularly attends local protests in support of abortion access, and is worried about what will happen in her state if Roe is overturned.
+Dr. Nisha Verma, an obstetrician-gynecologist who practices at Emory University, participated in a demonstration outside the court Wednesday and said she regularly attends local protests in support of abortion access.
+She said she is worried about what will happen in her state if Roe is overturned.

 Many of her patients don’t know until their second or third trimester that they or their fetus have developed a medical issue that requires terminating a pregnancy, Verma said.